alpha-yadav/DSA/readme.md

 By following these steps and dedicating time to practice, you'll build a strong foundation in algorithms and data structures.
 Remember that consistency and persistence are key to success.

+#  A sample algorithmic problem
+Here are a few algorithmic problems of varying difficulty, with explanations:

+**Problem 1: Two Sum (Easy)**

+**Problem Statement:** Given an array of integers `nums` and an integer `target`, return *indices of the two numbers such that they add up to `target`*.
+You may assume that each input would have **exactly one solution**, and you may not use the *same* element twice.
+You can return the answer in any order.

+**Example:**

+`nums = [2,7,11,15], target = 9`

+Output: `[0,1]` because `nums[0] + nums[1] == 9`

+**Solution Approach:**  A brute-force approach would be to check every pair of numbers.
+A more efficient approach uses a hash map (dictionary in Python) to store seen numbers and their indices.
+As you iterate through the array, check if the complement (`target - current_number`) exists in the hash map.

+**Problem 2: Reverse a Linked List (Medium)**

+**Problem Statement:** Reverse a singly linked list.

+**Example:**

+Input: 1->2->3->4->5->NULL
+Output: 5->4->3->2->1->NULL

+**Solution Approach:**  This can be solved iteratively or recursively.
+The iterative approach involves three pointers: `prev`, `curr`, and `next`.
+You iterate through the list, changing the `next` pointer of each node to point to the previous node.

+**Problem 3:  Longest Palindromic Substring (Hard)**

+**Problem Statement:** Given a string `s`, find the longest palindromic substring in `s`.

+**Example:**

+Input: "babad"
+Output: "bab" (or "aba", both are valid)

+Input: "cbbd"
+Output: "bb"

+**Solution Approach:**  Several approaches exist, including:

+* **Brute Force:** Check all possible substrings for palindromicity.
+Inefficient for large strings.
+* **Dynamic Programming:**  Build a table to store whether substrings are palindromes.
+More efficient.
+* **Expand Around Center:**  For each character (or pair of characters), expand outwards to check for palindromes.
+Often considered the most efficient.

+**Choosing a Problem to Solve:**

+The best problem for you depends on your current skill level.
+If you're new to algorithms, start with "Two Sum."
+If you're comfortable with basic data structures, try "Reverse a Linked List."
+"Longest Palindromic Substring" is a good challenge for more experienced programmers.
+Remember to practice and look for solutions only after you've put in significant effort.
+Understanding the solution is just as important as finding it yourself.